TV Tropes Needs Your Help

 .
 When the Very Special Episode

 In some cases the token white will be part of a non-racial minority group, such as being disabled, gay, or Jewish.
 Or a ginger.
-This has the ironic result of diversifying so much as to exclude the majority "normal" group.
 In this case, the token white's whiteness might still make them an Acceptable Target, but their own minority status will not, and might give the others something to learn about tolerance.

 This trope is largely restricted to American media, although some other countries have their own local variants.